anuragprasad95/EDA-Capstone-Project-Global-Terrorism-Database/README.md

 **Main Libraries to be used:**
 1. Pandas for data manipulation, aggregation
 2. Matplotlib and Seaborn for visualisation and behaviour with respect to the target variable.
-Use at least 5 different visualisations.
 3. NumPy for computationally efficient operations